 International political economy, business-government relations, firm heterogeneity and globalization, fisheries policy, international finance, international trade and trade policy, monetary policy, political economy of East Asia

-2013-present – Lecturer (Assistant Professor) in International Political Economy, University College London School of Public Policy
+2013-present – Lecturer (Assistant Professor) in International Political Economy, University College London School of Public Policy (with tenure since 2016)

 2015-2018 – Departmental Tutor, Department of Political Science

 2015-2018 – Director, Affiliate Program in Political Science and International Relations